 Moroccan cuisine is a reflection of the country’s colorful history, with strong influences from Africa, Arabia, and the Mediterranean.
 This coupled with the culinary traditions of both its Arab and Berber inhabitants lays the foundation for some of the best nosh in the world.

 Moroccan cooking is strongly characterized by the use of flavorsome spices.
 Spices such as cayenne, saffron, chilies, cinnamon, turmeric, parsley, ginger, cumin, paprika, and black pepper all play a key role in Moroccan cuisine.
 Here are some of the Moroccan dishes that you should consider eating while in Marrakech:

-Tajines come in many mouth-watering flavors including lamb with prunes and almonds, chicken with preserved lemons and olives, beef with quinces, spicy minced meatballs that are slow-cooked in a rich tomato sauce (Kefta tajine), but can consist of just vegetables.
+Tajines come in many mouth-watering flavors including lamb with prunes and almonds, chicken with preserved lemons and olives, beef with quinces, and spicy minced meatballs that are slow-cooked in a rich tomato sauce (Kefta tajine) but can consist of just vegetables.

 Couscous: In the restaurant scene, the once-ubiquitous couscous has been displaced by the more versatile tajine in terms of popularity, but it is the Moroccan national dish and remains a firm favorite in Moroccan homes.
 Couscous is basically hand-rolled semolina grain steamed until plump and fluffy.

 It is generally topped with a stew of chicken or lamb, chickpeas, courgettes, turnips, tomatoes, and carrots.
 I assure you, no matter how many times you’ve eaten couscous before it just tastes so damn better in Morocco.